suzanamelomoraes/weatherjs/README.md

 # Weatherjs

+- In progress

-Application that allows the user to search for weather conditions.
+Application that allows the user to search for weather conditions by city.

 This application is one of the projects developed in the course Modern JavaScript from the Beginning by Udemy/Brad Traversy.